Redefine organizational opportunities and risk management.

 Visit Camms.College to view our upcoming customer events.

 The frequency and cost of cyber incidents is increasing for Australian businesses.
-Boards have a key governance role in cyber risk management and decision making to ensure their organisation’s are both secure and resilient.
-This involves clarity on the role and responsibilities of the Board as well as clarity on the organisation’s cyber risk profile.
+Boards have a key governance role in cyber risk management and decision making to ensure their organization’s are both secure and resilient.
+This involves clarity on the role and responsibilities of the Board as well as clarity on the organization’s cyber risk profile.

 Beau has more than 20 years of experience at Camms and oversees the company’s strategy.
 He possesses extensive experience in the entire spectrum of the development and sales of Camms business software solutions.

-Having worked with more than 200 public and private organisations across a wide range of sectors, during his 18-year tenure at Camms, Brad has developed in-depth knowledge in key areas including governance/risk/compliance, integrated planning and performance and business process improvement among other specialised areas.
+Having worked with more than 200 public and private organizations across a wide range of sectors, during his 18-year tenure at Camms, Brad has developed in-depth knowledge in key areas including governance/risk/compliance, integrated planning and performance and business process improvement among other specialized areas.